Netflix is missing one big thing. It just added it with its new superstar hire

 Every few months or so, Netflix is able to release a show or film that catches our collective attention in ways many can’t, because our media landscape has become a fragmented mess of a bajillion different things to watch all at once.

 For most of the past decade, the company’s marketing and advertising has been used to promote specific shows or films.
 Witness the sponsor-stravaganza connected to last summer’s season launch of Stranger Things.
-Even then, Netflix content is in a fight amongst itself for our attention.
+Even then, Netflix content is in a fight among itself for our attention.
 In July alone this year, there are 59 new øriginals—films, specials, and TV seasons—hitting the platform.

 Last week, the company announced that it had hired Bozoma Saint John as its newest chief marketing officer, marking a new era just more than a year after Jackie Lee-Joe joined from BBC Studios to be CMO.
 In 2019, Netflix spent upwards of $2.65 billion on marketing, and yet it’s a company that isn’t exactly known for its brand marketing.
 It feels like I should be awash with ads or promos for things like The Old Guard (starring Charlize Theron and debuting this Friday on the service) or Kissing Booth 2, a sequel to one of its popular rom-com properties coming later this month.